-Doctor of Philosophy in Screen Cultures
+Doctor of Philosophy (MA/PhD) in Screen Cultures

-In addition to core subjects in film and media history and theory, you can enroll in media production courses and specialty seminars, such as media and architecture, gender and media, African American cinema, cult cinema, television and media arts, transnational cinema, Middle Eastern cinemas, and numerous author and genre courses.The program offers small classes with one-on-one mentorship, writing workshops, and colloquia and screening events.
+In addition to core subjects in film and media history and theory, students can also enroll in media production courses and specialty seminars with topics such as: media and architecture, gender and media, African American cinema, cult cinema, television and media arts, transnational cinema, Middle Eastern cinema, and numerous author and genre courses.